unicef/publicgoods-toolkit/readiness.md

   useful readiness model at
   https://mcaffer.com/2019/02/Open-source-engagement

-On many teams, initial open source capabilities might be nascent.
+On many teams, initial open-source capabilities might be nascent.
-Most team members have not had significant (or perhaps even any) experience using open source strategies to create value.
+Most team members have not had significant (or perhaps even any) experience using open-source strategies to create value.
 The team works in an environment where FOSS investment is rare, and many do not see much reason to change that.
 That lack of knowledge might translate in some quarters into hostility toward FOSS.
 People will say "It can never work here" even as open source slowly seeps into more and more of the technology around them.

-At this stage, open source strategies will be difficult to execute.
+At this stage, open-source strategies will be difficult to execute.
 Internal political risks might be high.
 Policies needed to engage open source productively might be missing.
-Staff might not know how to begin working with external open source contributors.
-Many people might lack even a basic understanding of what it means to do open source work.
-Efforts to work in an open source mode suffer from an increased risk of failure, and they might fail in ways that reinforce the belief that open source is not worth further consideration.
+Staff might not know how to begin working with external open-source contributors.
+Many people might lack even a basic understanding of what it means to do open-source work.
+Efforts to work in an open-source mode suffer from an increased risk of failure, and they might fail in ways that reinforce the belief that open source is not worth further consideration.